Medical expert of the article

 Epidemiology

-WHO statistics on scoliosis (2012-2014) indicates the seriousness of this pathology on a global scale: spinal curvature was diagnosed in 28 million patients, and 93% of them are children aged 10-16.
+WHO statistics on scoliosis (2012-2014) indicate the seriousness of this pathology on a global scale: curvature of the spine has been diagnosed in 28 million patients, and 93% of them are children aged 10-16 years.

-And experts from the National Scoliosis Foundation (USA) predict an increase in this figure by 2050 to 36 million.
+And experts from the National Scoliosis Foundation (USA) predict that this figure will increase to 36 million by 2050.

-To date, it is possible to find out the cause of the curvature in approximately 20% of cases of scoliosis.
+Today, it is possible to determine the cause of curvature in approximately 20% of scoliosis cases.
 About 10% of patients have adolescent idiopathic S-shaped scoliosis, and its prevalence is up to 3% of the population.
-Moreover, 90% of cases are related to adolescent girls.
+At the same time, 90% of cases concern teenage girls.

 The prevalence of congenital scoliosis in children is estimated at 1-4%.

-As vertebrologists note, S-shaped scoliosis in children and adolescents occurs during the period of the most active growth of the spine - at the age of 7-15 years, and four times more often in girls (who grow faster during this period).
-If a C-shaped thoracic scoliosis is formed in the thoracic spine, then when engaging the lumbar spine in the pathological process, two oppositely directed arcs are formed, and S-shaped scoliosis develops.
+As vertebrologists note, S-shaped scoliosis in children and adolescents occurs during the period of the most active growth of the spine - at the age of 7-15 years, and is four times more often observed in girls (who grow faster during this period).
+If a C-shaped thoracic scoliosis is formed in the thoracic spine, then when the lumbar spine is involved in the pathological process, two oppositely directed arcs are formed, and S-shaped scoliosis develops.

-Among the explanations for the etiology of spinal curvature of this form are the following most likely causes:
+Among the explanations for the etiology of this form of spinal curvature, the following most probable causes are named:

 - genetic predisposition (although specific genes have not yet been identified);

-- skeletal pathology ontogeny - anomalies its formation in utero (between the 6th and 8th week of pregnancy) leading to birth defects, such as spina bifida (spina bifida);
+- pathologies of skeletal ontogenesis – anomalies of its formation during the period of intrauterine development (between the 6th and 8th weeks of pregnancy), leading to congenital defects, for example, spina bifida;

-- spinal injuries sustained during childbirth or early childhood;
+- spinal cord injuries sustained during childbirth or in early childhood;

 - neuromuscular conditions accompanying various types of muscular dystrophy, torsion dystonia, as well as cerebral palsy and poliomyelitis;

-- multiple hereditary osteochondromas (osteochondral exostoses) of the spine;
+- multiple hereditary osteochondromas (osseous-cartilaginous exostoses) of the spine;

 - osteochondrosis of the lumbosacral spine (in adults);

-- Systemic rheumatic diseases - lupus erythematosus, rheumatoid arthritis, polyarthritis, accompanied by inflammation of the connective tissue (fascia);
+- systemic rheumatic pathologies – lupus erythematosus, rheumatoid arthritis, polyarthritis, accompanied by inflammation of the connective tissue (fascia);

-There is also the so-called syndrome of scoliosis, including S-shaped, which is part of the clinical picture of a number of congenital syndromes with problems of the musculoskeletal system, in particular, Angelman syndrome, Down syndrome, Prader-Willi, Ehlers-Danlos, hereditary osteosclerosis (Alber's disease) Schonberg) and others.
+The so-called syndromic scoliosis is also noted, including S-shaped scoliosis, which is part of the clinical picture of a number of congenital syndromes with problems of the musculoskeletal system, in particular, Angelman syndrome, Down, Prader-Willi, Ehlers-Danlos, hereditary osteosclerosis (Albers-Schonberg disease), etc.

-But idiopathic S-shaped scoliosis, which is considered the most commonly diagnosed type of spinal curvature in adolescents aged 10 to 17 years, in most cases develops spontaneously - without identifiable causes.
-Regarding the etiology of this disease, many theories have been advanced, including hormonal imbalance, bone growth asymmetry and muscle imbalance.
-Approximately 30% of patients have a family history of scoliosis, which is considered to be indirect evidence of possible genetic prerequisites.
+Idiopathic S-shaped scoliosis, which is considered the most commonly diagnosed type of spinal curvature in adolescents aged 10 to 17 years, develops spontaneously in most cases – without identifiable causes.
+There are many theories regarding the etiology of this disease, including hormonal imbalance, asymmetry of bone growth and muscle imbalance.
+About 30% of patients have a family history of scoliosis, which is considered indirect confirmation of possible genetic predispositions.

-Read also - Scoliosis: what causes and how to recognize?
+Read also – Scoliosis: what causes it and how to recognize it?

 Risk factors